ryancey1/datascience-coursera/4-reproducible-research/week4/RYancey_RepData-Project2.md

 ## 610132      7     19      1      8     20 281144      1   1955
 ```

 A large majority of these are blank, "K", or "M".
 Although the B isn't a large majority, it stands for "Billions", so we want to keep those values.
-We can remove all the others with single number values and punctuation.
+We can remove all the others with single number values and punctuation and also convert the character dollar amount in the `Crop.Damage` and `Property.Damage` columns to a numeric primitive type.

 ```r